-This Twitter trick can come in super-handy in times of online attacks.
+This is one of those Twitter tips that can come in super-handy in times of online attacks.
 If you’ve logged into a vulnerable service using your account, you can simply revoke its access from the settings page on Twitter.
 Your credentials will no longer be shared with that platform and you should now change your password to safeguard your social profile.

 Bonus: Analyze Any Twitter Account

-This is not a Twitter trick per se as you will have to use a third-party service, however, this tip is so good that I could not stop myself from sharing it with you guys.
+This is not a Twitter trick per se as you will have to use a third-party service, however, this is still one of the best Twitter tips, and it is so good that I could not stop myself from sharing it with you guys.
 The service lets you analyze Twitter account of any user to find out relevant information such as tweet volume by day, the clients being used to send those tweets, types of tweets sent, most replied tweets and more.
 This is a great resource to not only see how other users are using Twitter but also how they are using it to market themselves or other products.
 You can learn a lot from this tool.